Open Lending Corporation (LPRO) Shares Up Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Underweight” to LPRO, setting the target price at $8 in the report published on July 25th of the previous year.

-Volatility was left at 6.38%, however, over the last 30 days, the volatility rate increased by 4.00%, as shares sank -22.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.89% upper at present.
+Volatility was left at 6.46%, however, over the last 30 days, the volatility rate increased by 5.60%, as shares sank -25.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.30% lower at present.

-During the last 5 trading sessions, LPRO fell by -1.84%, which changed the moving average for the period of 200-days by -45.66% in comparison to the 20-day moving average, which settled at $8.09.
-In addition, Open Lending Corporation saw 2.96% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LPRO fell by -3.17%, which changed the moving average for the period of 200-days by -46.59% in comparison to the 20-day moving average, which settled at $7.54.
+In addition, Open Lending Corporation saw -0.30% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LPRO